 The adequacy and effectiveness of the systems of risk management and internal controls are reviewed at least annually, by Management, the AC and the Board, taking into account the best practices and guidance in the Risk Governance Guidance for Listed Boards issued by the Corporate Governance Council and the Listing Manual.

-The CICT Group’s RAS, incorporating CICT's risk limits, addresses the management of material risks faced by the CICT Group.
+The CICT Group’s RAS, which incorporates the CICT Group's risk limits, addresses the management of material risks faced by the CICT Group.
 Alignment of the CICT Group’s risk profile to the RAS is achieved through various communication and monitoring mechanisms (including key risk indicators set for Management) put in place across the various functions within the Manager.

 The internal and external auditors conduct reviews of the adequacy and effectiveness of the material internal controls (including financial, operational, compliance and IT controls) and risk management systems.
 This includes testing, where practicable, material internal controls in areas managed by external service providers.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by the internal and external auditors are reported to and reviewed by the AC.
 The AC also reviews the adequacy and effectiveness of the measures taken by the Manager on the recommendations made by the internal and external auditors in this respect.

-The Board has received assurance from the CEO and the Chief Financial Officer (CFO) of the Manager that the financial records of the CICT Group have been properly maintained and the financial statements for FY 2020 give a true and fair view of the CICT Group’s operations and finances.
-It has also received assurance from the CEO and the relevant key management personnel who have responsibility regarding various aspects of risk management and internal controls that the systems of risk management and internal controls in place for CICT Group are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Manager considers relevant and material to the current business environment.
+The Board has received assurance from the CEO and the Chief Financial Officer (CFO) of the Manager that the financial records of the CICT Group have been properly maintained and the financial statements for FY 2022 give a true and fair view of the CICT Group’s operations and finances.
+It has also received assurance from the CEO, the CFO and the relevant key management personnel who have responsibility regarding various aspects of risk management and internal controls that the systems of risk management and internal controls within the CICT Group are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Manager considers relevant and material to the current business environment.

 The CEO, the CFO and the relevant key management personnel of the Manager have obtained similar assurances from the respective risk and control owners.

-In addition, in FY 2020, the Board received quarterly certification by Management on the integrity of financial reporting and the Board provided a negative assurance confirmation to Unitholders as required by the Listing Manual.
+In addition, for FY 2022, the Board received half-yearly certification by Management on the integrity of financial reporting and the Board provided a negative assurance confirmation to Unitholders as required by the Listing Manual.

 The Board notes that the systems of risk management and internal controls established by the Manager provide reasonable assurance that the CICT Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
 However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision-making, human error, losses, fraud or other irregularities.